harmanchawla/LibCal/README.md

 # LibCal: A simple chatbot designed for NYU Dibner Library
 Course project: Human-Computer Interaction

 The project task was to design a front-end UI for a chatbot.
-I chose to implement one in context to NYU's Engineering Library.
+I chose to implement one for NYU's Engineering Library.
 All the UI code has been <b> written from scratch without using external frameworks and tools </b> like bootstrap.
 The project relies heavily on Javascript, HTML and CSS.
 Since the project had to be completely front-end, I used <i>Rivescript.js</i> to implement the <i> brain </i> of the chatbot.

 Additional features: The chatbot can read out its responses.
 This was implemented using <i> responsivevoice.js </i> and can be switched off if the user doesn't need it.